gavin-romig-koch/insights-ansible-check/README.rst

 It can also be install onto a host::

     sudo make install
+  or
+    sudo make uninstall

-will install both the command and the associate Ansible plugins onto the current system.
+will install/uninstall both the command and the associate Ansible plugins onto the current system.